DUoS and TNUoS Charges Explained

 These charges are applied to both generators and consumers, ensuring that the infrastructure remains robust and capable of meeting national electricity demands.

-How are TNUoS charges Calculated?
+How are TNUoS charges calculated?

 Each year in March, National Grid selects the three half-hour periods with the highest demand from the previous November to February.
 An average of your usage during these periods, known as the Triad, is calculated.
 This figure is doubled to reflect a full hour’s usage and then multiplied by the relevant regional TNUoS rate to determine the final annual charge.
 If energy is used strategically during the Triad period, you will be able to lower TNUoS your charge.